SM City Zamboanga

-SM City Zamboanga is a shopping mall currently under construction in Zamboanga City.
-Developed and owned by SM Prime Holdings, it will be the second SM Supermall in both the city and the Zamboanga Peninsula.
-Once completed, it will become the 90th SM Supermall in the Philippines, and the 8th in Mindanao following SM City Mindpro.
-Upon its opening, SM City Zamboanga is set to become the second largest mall in the city and the region, following KCC Mall de Zamboanga.
+SM City Zamboanga is a shopping mall located along Vitaliano Agan Avenue in Zamboanga City.
+Developed and owned by SM Prime Holdings, it opened to the public on March 20, 2026, as the second SM Supermall in both the city and the Zamboanga Peninsula.
+It is the 90th SM Supermall in the Philippines and the 8th in the Mindanao region following SM City Mindpro.

+It is the second largest mall in the city and the region, following KCC Mall de Zamboanga which is located just across the same street.